“Everyone on the Young Professionals Board (YPB) has that fire to raise awareness for Pancreatic Cancer because we’ve all been impacted by it.”

 Harriet’s Helping Hands is Rolfe’s patient and family support program, made possible with funding from the Gerald O. Mann Foundation.

-The program provides “boots on the ground” assistance, connecting patients and families with resources, guidance, and support throughout Chicagoland hospitals during pancreatic cancer treatment.
+The program provides “boots on the ground” assistance, connecting patients and families with resources, guidance, and support throughout Chicagoland hospitals during pancreatic cancer treatment

 As part of our mission to assist pancreatic cancer patients and their families, Rolfe Foundation funds several Chicago-area groups and connects patients to national cancer support services that have been helpful for patients and caregivers.